So, What’s This All About?

-Bad: Because some great cycling destinations can be overlooked because of the lack of information available online.
+Bad: Because some great cycling destinations can be overlooked due to the lack of information available online.

 That’s the case here.

-Peterborough, Ontario at the south end of the Kawartha Lakes Region, is positioned at the heart of great cycling and is, itself, a nice little city to visit.
+Peterborough Ontario, at the south end of the Kawartha Lakes Region, is positioned at the heart of a great cycling region and is itself a nice little city to visit.

-Until I had moved here however, almost no cyclists I’d spoken to had ever mentioned it and the only touring stories I had heard were nightmare accounts of the ride along Highway 7 to Ottawa.
+Until I moved here however, almost no cyclists I’d spoken to knew anything about the area and the only touring stories I had heard were nightmare accounts of the ride along Highway 7 to Ottawa.
 It was unknown, off the radar, invisible to day-riders and loaded tourists alike who tend to stick to the well know, well documented and I’ll admit, very nice, Waterfront Trail.

-It’s my hope, that with the ever expanding network of bicycle touring routes available in Ontario, including the new Greenbelt Route, that an official, mapped and signed route will someday replace this modest unofficial effort.
-Until then, I hope to provide interested tourists with a way up here and back down to the Lake Ontario waterfront that offers interesting riding with maybe a bit of a challenge as well.
+It’s my hope that with the ever expanding network of bicycle touring routes available in Ontario, including the new Greenbelt Route, that an official, mapped and signed route will someday replace this modest unofficial effort.
+Until then, I'll try to provide interested tourists with a way up here and back down to the Lake Ontario waterfront that offers interesting riding with maybe a bit of a challenge as well.